Penicillin, Lovastatin, and Cyclosporine: Medicines From Fungi

 Aspergillus terreus is a useful mold.
 It provides us with both lovastatin and organic acids.
 Like some other fungi, however, Aspergillus terreus can hurt us as well as help us.
 The fungus can cause disease in humans.
-It can produce a skin infection and a potentially serious illness called aspergillosis.
-If the fungus enters the lungs but progresses no further into the body, the infection can generally be treated successfully.
-If the fungus penetrates deeper into the body, however, the illness is much harder to treat.
+It's capable of producing a skin infection and a potentially serious illness called aspergillosis.
+If the fungus progresses no further into the body than the lungs, the infection can generally be treated successfully.
+If the fungus penetrates deeper into the body, the illness is much harder to treat.

 The oyster mushroom is another fungus that makes lovastatin.
 The scientific name of the mushroom is Pleurotus ostreatus.
 It's a popular food item and is available in many supermarkets.
-The mushroom is widely cultivated but also grows in the wild.
-It's usually white to light brown in color.
+It's widely cultivated but also grows in the wild.
+The mushroom is usually white to light brown in color.
 Its stalk is often strongly curved to one side.

-In the wild, oyster mushrooms grow on tree trunks, branches or fallen logs.
+In the wild, oyster mushrooms grow on tree trunks, branches, or fallen logs.
 They decompose the wood in these items as they grow, absorbing its nutrients.
 Although they depend mainly on decaying wood for food, oyster mushrooms are also carnivorous.
-The mycelium secretes drops of poison that kill worm-like creatures called nematodes which are present in wood.
+The mycelium secretes drops of poison that kill worm-like creatures called nematodes (or roundworms) that are present in wood.
 The fungus releases digestive enzymes into the worms and then absorbs the products of the digestion.
 It's thought that the nematodes provide the fungus with the nitrogen that the wood lacks.

-When a medicinal chemical is found in a plant, the chemical is often extracted, purified and concentrated before it's used as a medication.
-In some cases, once the natural chemical and its production are studied, scientists are able to create it in the laboratory and even improve its properties.
+When a medicinal chemical is found in a fungus, the chemical is often extracted, purified, and concentrated before it's used as a medication.
+In some cases, once the natural chemical and its production are studied, scientists are able to create the substance in the laboratory and even improve its properties.
 The lab version of the chemical is then used as a medicine.

-Some plants contain a sufficient concentration of a medicinal chemical to be useful when the plant is eaten as food.
-Oyster mushrooms may be one of these plants.
+Some organisms may contain a sufficient concentration of a medicinal chemical to be useful when they are eaten as food.
+Oyster mushrooms might be one example.
 Researchers have found that the mushrooms contain up to 2.8% lovastatin by dry weight.
-This may be sufficient to be medically supportive for a cholesterol problem that is being primarily treated by other methods.
-Unfortunately, we don't know the actual concentration of lovastatin in the oyster mushrooms that we buy.
+This may be sufficient to help a cholesterol problem that is being primarily treated by other methods.
+Unfortunately, we don't know the actual concentration of lovastatin in the particular oyster mushrooms that we buy.

 Lovastatin in Oyster Mushrooms

-Lovastatin has been shown to be a very effective medication for lowering a high blood cholesterol level (hypercholesterolemia).
+Lovastatin has been shown to be an effective medication for lowering a high blood cholesterol level (hypercholesterolemia).
 However, people with hypercholesterolemia generally take prescribed lovastatin tablets instead of relying on the lower concentration of the medication found in oyster mushrooms.

 Animal experiments have shown that eating powdered oyster mushrooms does lower cholesterol, but the mushrooms are given to the animals in larger doses than people would normally eat.
 For example, one experiment showed that when oyster mushroom powder formed 10% of the diet in rabbits, their blood cholesterol level was reduced by 65%.
 Similarly, when oyster mushrooms formed 5% of the diet in rats, their blood cholesterol level was reduced by 37%.
 The results may not be the same in humans.

 Making oyster mushrooms such a large component of a human diet may not be appropriate.
-Adding a moderate intake of the mushrooms to a healthy diet might be helpful for someone with only a minor elevation in cholesterol level, though, as long as they haven't been prescribed a medication by their doctor.
-If the person has been diagnosed with high cholesterol or is taking lovastatin or another statin drug, they should ask their doctor about the advisability of eating oyster mushrooms.
+Adding a moderate intake of the mushrooms to a healthy diet might be useful.
+If the person has been diagnosed with high cholesterol or is taking lovastatin or another statin drug, however, they should ask their doctor about the advisability of eating oyster mushrooms.

 Cyclosporine or Ciclosporin

 Cyclosporine is an immunosuppressant.
 It decreases the activity of the immune system, reducing the probability that it will attack and destroy an organ or tissue coming from another person.
 The immune system normally protects us from cells and particles that don't belong in our body.
 By preventing the immune system from doing its job in the case of a transplant, cyclosporine is a potential life-saver.
-There is a drawback to the drug, however.
-While taking the medication a patient may be more susceptible to infections because their immune system is hampered.
+Unfortunately, the drug has a drawback.
+While taking the medication, a patient may be more susceptible to infections because their immune system is hampered.

-Cyclosporine is also prescribed for some cases of psoriasis, rheumatoid arthritis, Crohn's disease and ulcerative colitis, especially when these conditions haven't responded to other treatments.
+Cyclosporine is also prescribed for some cases of psoriasis, rheumatoid arthritis, Crohn's disease, and ulcerative colitis, especially when these conditions haven't responded to other treatments.
 The conditions are all believed to be autoimmune disorders, or at least to have an autoimmune component.
 Autoimmune disorders are ones in which the immune system is overactive and mistakenly attacks the body's own tissues.
-Dampening the response of the immune system can relieve a patient's symptoms.
+Dampening the response of the immune system may relieve a patient's symptoms.